Astrid Van Oyen

-Astrid’s research has been supported by the UK Arts and Humanities Research Council, the McDonald Institute for Archaeological Research, Homerton College, a Cambridge Humanities Research Grant, a Cotsen Excavation Grant from the Archaeological Institute of America, the Einaudi Center for International Studies at Cornell, the President's Council for Cornell Women, and the Loeb Classical Library Foundation.
-Her PhD dissertation (Cambridge, 2013) has won the Hare Prize.
+My research has been supported by the UK Arts and Humanities Research Council, the McDonald Institute for Archaeological Research, Homerton College, a Cambridge Humanities Research Grant, a Cotsen Excavation Grant from the Archaeological Institute of America, the Einaudi Center for International Studies at Cornell, the President's Council for Cornell Women, and the Loeb Classical Library Foundation.
+I have held fellowships at Homerton College, Cambridge and at the Stanford Humanities Center.

-For more information and publications, see Astrid’s personal webpage at https://cornell.academia.edu/AstridVanOyen.
+For more information and access to publications, see my personal webpage at https://cornell.academia.edu/AstridVanOyen.